 File a Claim on Home Owners Policy

 The at-fault party can file a claim on their home owner's policy for liability.
 Many home policies do not have a deductible on liability, however, the surcharge on a home policy can be steep at your next renewal due to filing a claim.
 A surcharge can last three years on home insurance policies.
 Often, paying out of pocket is the cheaper route to go.
-Home policies of the at-fault party cover adults and kids in accidental mishaps like this, but intentional vandalism is usually not covered.
-For your information, home owner's policy will not cover damage your kids caused to your vehicle!
+Home policies of the at-fault party cover adults and children in accidental mishaps like this, but intentional vandalism is usually not covered.
+For your information, the home owner's policy will not cover damage your children caused to your vehicle!

 Most likely you will need to file a claim on your car insurance policy under comprehensive coverage if your vehicle is damaged at a baseball stadium or golf course.
 You probably will not know who caused the damage and the stadium or course will not accept liability.